leizaf/PyTarRs/README.md

 # PyTarRs
- Python tar file iterator with tar-rs
+ Python tar file iterator with tar-rs.
+Made for one of my other projects, 4x faster than native python.